About

 Conclusion

 Your heart rate provides valuable insights into your overall health and fitness.
 While occasional variations are normal, consistently high or low heart rates may indicate a more serious issue.
-By understanding what constitutes a normal versus a dangerous heart rate, you can better assess your health and seek timely medical intervention if needed.
-Remember, if you have any concerns about your heart rate or overall cardiovascular health, consulting with a healthcare professional is always the best course of action.
+If you have any concerns about your heart rate or overall cardiovascular health, consulting with a healthcare professional is always the best course of action.